0xAshish/Data-structure/README.md

 # Data-structure
-this are implementations of simple Data structures, algorithms and some famous problems
+These programs are an elegant implementation of some of the data structures, algorithms and famous classical problems.

+Feel free to contribute! :)